 Mistake 4.
 Having them report to someone who doesn’t really understand marketing

 Who will your marketer be reporting to?
 What is their understanding of marketing?
-If they are self-taught then they might want to consider up-skilling themselves using something like the Watertight Marketing Masterplan.
+If they are self-taught then they might want to consider up-skilling themselves through mentoring or working alongside a Strategic Marketing Consultant.

 Mistake 5.
 Not actually hiring a marketer